 Outward signs are retching without vomiting, a distended belly, increased heart rate, and restlessness.
-Another sign is excessive drooling, so if your already drooly dog is salivating more than usual, something may be wrong!
+Another sign is excessive drooling, so if your already drooling dog is salivating more than usual, something may be wrong.

 Saint Bernards can also develop eye conditions.
 Cherry eye is one such condition, referring to the swelling of the third eyelid after a tear duct has prolapsed.
 It will look like a cherry forming at the inner corner of their eye.
 This is corrected with surgery.

 Other eye conditions the breed is predisposed to include entropion and ectropion.
-Entropion occurs when the eyelids roll inward, thus rubbing at the cornea of the eye.
+Entropion occurs when the eyelids roll inward, thus rubbing at the eye’s cornea.
 Ectropion is the opposite condition, where the eyelids droop and expose the cornea.
 Entropion can be very painful, while ectropion is sometimes normal.
 Regardless, if your dog develops any of these conditions, it’s best to consult with a veterinarian to see options for treatment.

 The building blocks of your Saint Bernard’s good health are complete, balanced nutrition.
 This means giving them a diet with everything they need to grow up healthy and stay healthy.

-Because this is a giant breed, they will need food appropriate for their breed size to ensure that they are getting all the nutrients necessary for their wellness.
+Because this is a giant breed, they will need food appropriate for their breed size to ensure that they get all the nutrients necessary for their wellness.
 You can achieve this with a high-quality, dry kibble appropriate for your Saint Bernard’s life stage.
-This allows them to develop properly in their puppyhood, and maintain good health in their adult and senior years.
+This allows them to develop properly in their puppyhood and maintain good health in their adult and senior years.

 The amount to feed your pup will depend on their age, size, and activity level.
 As a rule of thumb, older dogs will need less food than younger dogs who are more active.
 Understanding how much food to provide your dog may be difficult, so it’s always best to consult your veterinarian, especially as your dog is growing.

-Feeding them too much can lead to obesity, which opens the door for many preventable diseases.
-This breed in particular has a difficult time with obesity because it adds extra weight to their already heavy frame, and may cause mobility issues.
+Feeding them too much can lead to obesity, which opens the door to many preventable diseases.
+This breed, in particular, has a difficult time with obesity because it adds extra weight to their already heavy frame and may cause mobility issues.

 You can make the shedding process much easier by brushing your Saint Bernard as much as possible and using a deshedding tool.
 Daily is preferable, though you will definitely need to increase frequency during shedding season.
 If shedding is a problem for you, there are Saint Bernard hybrid dogs that shed less, such as the Saint Berdoodle.